oliveirabruno01/babyagi-asi/README.md

 # Warning<a name="continous-script-warning"></a>
 This script is designed to run indefinitely until the task list is empty.
 So it can be in an endless loop, depending on the objective and first task.
+This script consumes a lot more tokens than the original babyagi, so using GPT-4 can quickly get expensive.
+I haven't tested it yet.

 I recommend using this script in a virtual machine and always making a backup if changing something.
 BabyAGI can run commands and python code on your computer.
 The results are almost always unexpected.